 When you are in need to build machine learning models of consumer preferences

-When you are in need to build models that are choice based and preferential over other competitive offerings from various manufacturers
+When you are in need to build models that are choice-based and preferential over other competitive offerings from various manufacturers

-The objective of Principal Component Analysis (PCA) is to be able to have set of data points where you can identify a hyperplane closest to them and project the data onto it.
+The objective of Principal Component Analysis (PCA) is to be able to have a set of data points where you can identify a hyperplane closest to them and project the data onto it.
 It is one of the most prominent algorithms available in the fields of Data Science (Machine Learning) that handles the dimensionality reduction most efficiently.

 When to use?

-ANOVA, which is an acronym for Analysis of Variance, is actually a combination of various statistical models that are used to analyze the differences, variances amongst group means and also amongst their associated procedures.
+ANOVA, which is an acronym for Analysis of Variance, is actually a combination of various statistical models that are used to analyze the differences, variances amongst group means, and also amongst their associated procedures.
 It allows or enables to check the impact of one or more of these factors by comparing the means of different samples of the data available.